 Gonzaga Prep running back Bishop Sankey vaulted to the top of the Greater Spokane League’s all-time rushing list Thursday.

-Now Sankey wants to lead the Bullpups to the top of the league.
+Now Sankey wants to lead the Bullpups to the top of the conference.

 Sankey rushed for a career-high 359 yards, scored five touchdowns and broke former Central Valley standout Tyree Clowe’s career mark (3,937) as the Bullpups clinched a postseason berth with a rousing 35-21 win over the Mead Panthers before 2,097 at Albi Stadium.